Skip to content

 2. Audit your plugins.
 Test every active plugin against WordPress 7.0 RC2.
 The WordPress Playground provides a zero-risk browser-based testing environment.
 Pay close attention to page builders and any plugin that modifies the editor experience.

 I manage WordPress sites for a few white-label clients.
 Some of these sites run page builders and plugin stacks that were never tested against WordPress 7.0.
-If those clients hit the update button on April 9 without checking compatibility first, their entire frontend goes dark.
+If those clients hit the update button on release day without checking compatibility first, their entire frontend goes dark.
 Check every builder dependency, every custom plugin, every theme hook before you touch that button on a production site.
 After 12 years of WordPress work, I can tell you this.
 The sites that break on major updates are always the ones where nobody tested first.

 3. Evaluate your theme.
 Classic themes will continue to function.
 Block themes (Full Site Editing themes) get full access to WordPress 7.0 features, including real-time collaboration and AI integration.
 If your theme is more than two years old, consider upgrading.
 Our own Suzaku site currently runs on WordPress 6.9.4.
 We are planning our migration path to 7.0 with full compatibility testing before we make the jump.